Pakistan shouldn't drop Mohammad Amir for T20 WC: Mickey Arthur

 Mohammad Amir made his international comeback from spot-fixing ban in 2016.
 Following his return, the left-hander scalped 68 wickets in 22 Tests at 31.51.
 However, he enjoyed more success in the first half of his career, having taken 51 wickets in 14 Tests at 29.09.

+The former Pakistan coach backed Amir's decision to hang his boots.
+"We discussed quite a few times.
+But maybe I was too hard on him playing him in every Test I could," Mickey said.
 He added, "I could see he was losing his hunger for Test cricket and his body was not able to handle the pressure of three formats."

+Arthur believes the Pakistan cricket team has discovered its core and the management should constantly back it.
 "Pakistan has some wonderful young players, Fakhar Zaman, Imam ul Haq, Haris Sohail, Shaheen Shah Afridi, Shadab Khan, Faheem Ashraf and of course Babar Azam.
 I think this is the core of players Misbah should depend on to carry Pakistan cricket forward," he said.